John Allen (Connecticut politician): Early life and career

 Allen was born in Great Barrington in the Province of Massachusetts Bay.
 He attended the common schools and taught school in Germantown, Pennsylvania and New Milford, Connecticut, before studying law at the Litchfield Law School from 1784 to 1786.
 Allen was admitted to the bar in 1786 and began the practice of law in Litchfield, Connecticut.

 Allen began his political career as a member of the Connecticut House of Representatives, serving in the State House from 1793 to 1796.
 He served as clerk of the State House in 1796.
-He was elected as a Federalist candidate to the Fifth Congress, serving from March 4, 1797 to March 3, 1799.
+He was elected as a Federalist candidate to the Fifth Congress, serving from March 4, 1797, to March 3, 1799.
 He was a proponent of the Alien and Sedition Acts.
 He declined to be a candidate for renomination in 1798.

 He was a member of the State council and of the Supreme Court of Errors from 1800 to 1806.
 He continued the practice of law in Litchfield until his death in 1812.
 Allen is interred in East Cemetery in Litchfield.

 Personal life

 Allen married Ursula McCurdy, a graduate of the Litchfield Female Academy.
-They had two children, John W. Allen and Ursula Allen.
-Their son John W. Allen was a U.S. Representative from Ohio from March 4, 1837 to March 3, 1841.
+They had two children, John W. Allen and Ursula Allen, who married to abolitionist Congressman Sherlock James Andrews.
+Their son John W. Allen was a U.S. Representative from Ohio from March 4, 1837, to March 3, 1841, and previously, an Ohio State Senator.

-Allen's sister, Annie Willard Allen Goodrich, was married to Elizur Goodrich, a U.S. Representative from Connecticut, serving from March 4, 1799 to March 3, 1801.
+Allen's sister, Annie Willard Allen Goodrich, was married to Elizur Goodrich, a U.S. Representative from Connecticut, serving from March 4, 1799, to March 3, 1801, and brother of U.S. Senator Chauncey Goodrich.
+They were members of the family of socialite Mary Ann Wolcott Goodrich, Founding Father Oliver Wolcott, and U.S. Secretary of the Treasury Oliver Wolcott Jr., among others.